Clenece Hills papers

 Biography of Clenece Hills

 Clenece married James Arthur Hills on December 25, 1962; together they had three children: Shane, Anne, and Eve.
 Jim received his doctorate from KU in 1972 and was a school administrator and specialist in foster care.
+In the late 1980s Hills was a member of a men's group, the Forum Club.
 He taught at Haskell Indian Nations University until his retirement in 2001.
+James Hills passed away in May 2023.

 The Hills have been active members of their church and the Lawrence community.
-Clenece served twice on the board of directors for the Douglas County Historical Society, was President of the Lawrence Sesquicentennial Commission, and has been involved in such community groups as the Jayhawk Breakfast Rotary Club, the Betty Washington chapter of the Society of the Daughters of the American Revolution, and the Roundtable Literary Club.
+Clenece served twice on the board of directors for the Douglas County Historical Society, was President of the Lawrence Sesquicentennial Commission, and has been involved in several community groups, including the Jayhawk Breakfast Rotary Club, the Betty Washington chapter of the Society of the Daughters of the American Revolution, and the Round Table Literary Club.
 She has also been active in the Pi Beta Phi sorority and Trinity Episcopal Church in Lawrence.

 10.25 Linear Feet (14 boxes + 6 oversize boxes, 1 oversize folder, 17 audio cassettes, 1 video cassette)